 Please Note: The Gardens of Sunshine Hollow are not supported by any City, County, State or Federal money.
 We are entirely dependent on Admission Fees, Plant sales and Gift Shop Sales.
 Your admission fee, purchases and donations make it possible for us to continue to create and maintain the Gardens.

 Sunshine Hollow and the Gardens have been a work in progress for over 30 years.
 The Gardens are the life's work of Dave and Vicki Rhyne and have resulted from years of planning, planting and mostly just hard work to transform a wilderness into a wonderful garden.
 The property was purchased in 1973.
 No one had lived on the property since the forties and it was a wilderness without a road or any other improvement.
 The Hollow is now the home of Dave and Vicki Rhyne.
 It has been in a constant state of change as roads, trails, lakes, shrubs, and flower beds have been added over the years.
 In 1984 when they began collecting and growing daylilies and Hosta a new era began.
 Their fascination with these perennials would soon grow into a collection of over 1000 named daylily cultivars and seedlings along with dozens of varieties of Hosta.
 The great improvements and expansion of the Gardens required for hosting the tour for the American Hemerocallis Society's National Convention in 1995 brought the Gardens to a new stage in their development and inspired the Rhynes to want to do even more.
 Since 1995, the installation of new flower beds, new trails, new memorial and honorary gardens, the addition of new perennial themes such as Dahlias, Cannas, Iris and many others plus complimenting these plants with thousands of annuals, hanging baskets and planters has brought the Garden to its new level.
 This new philosophy incorporates the vision of a garden that is in color from Spring to Frost and beyond.
 The Gardens display many all time favorite perennial groups along with new and exciting annuals and perennials.
-The addition of "Lunch in the Gardens" which began in 2003 lets the visitor have another experience during their visit.
 Plant sales at the Gardens are important for supporting its maintenance and expansion.
-In the future they hope to offer more plant varieties to the visitor for their own garden as well as growing advice.
 Sunshine Hollow Gardens is still and will always be a work in progress........

 Gardening at Heart....The Beginnings